 Allowance policies

-A typical allowance policy answers three questions for every clocked-in interval:
+A Check-in/out policy answers three questions for every clocked-in interval:

 - Does this interval qualify? — defined by one or more filters (e.g. “between 17:00 and 06:00”, “Saturdays only”, “a Danish public holiday”).